LCS2-IIITD/MOMENTA/README.md

 # MOMENTA

-This is the repo for "MOMENTA: A Multimodal Framework for Detecting Harmful Memes and Their Targets" accepted (conditionally) at Findings of EMNLP '21.
+This is the repo for "MOMENTA: A Multimodal Framework for Detecting Harmful Memes and Their Targets" accepted at Findings of EMNLP '21.

 setting up dependencies
 ```